Update, Sept 30th, 12.42pm:

 Original, Sept 29th, 8.22pm:

-Commuting difficulties will continue on Zealand on Tuesday, as the Danish Road Directorate (Vejdirektoratet) was unable to reopen a closed stretch of the Helsingør motorway as hoped
+Commuting difficulties will continue on Zealand on Tuesday, as the Danish Road Directorate (Vejdirektoratet) was unable to reopen a closed stretch of the Helsingør motorway as hoped on Monday.

 Workers cleared debris throughout the day and will continue through Monday night, but officials say that the motorway is unlikely to be open for traffic on Tuesday.